swcarpentry/managing-research-software-projects/all.md

 ![Prioritizing Work]({{ site.github.url }}/fig/prioritize.png)

-Once this has been done, it's easy to draw a diagonal line on the grid and throw away everything below it—after all, anything that's rated "high effort" but "low importance" isn't worth doing.
+Once this has been done, it's easy to draw a diagonal line on the grid and throw away everything below it-after all, anything that's rated "high effort" but "low importance" isn't worth doing.
 Conversely, anything that's high importance and low effort definitely belongs in the plan.